dapr/proposals/20251022-S-placementV2.md

 * What is in scope for this proposal?
   * Full functional parity with current Placement service with feature flag
-* What will not change?
+* What will not change / what is out of scope for this proposal?
   * Actor runtime semantics: activation/state/timers/etc
   * Client-side hashing for actor routing (remains in the sidecar)
   * Placement tables (remain in-memory)
+  * Actor feature requests
 * What alternatives have been considered, and why do they not solve the problem?
   * Keep Placement and Scheduler separate and fix existing Placement issues:
     * Hand rolled raft, means 2 leaderships to manage